bissi1/bissi1.github.io/_pages/research.md

 <details>
   <summary style="color: #0066cc; cursor: pointer;">[Click for more →]</summary>

   This interest originated during my PhD studies and matured further following my first major grant as a Principal Investigator during my position at Sandia National Labs, US (2018).
-The grant from the US Department of Energy supported significant advancements in this domain, culminating in two publications: [here](https://link.springer.com/article/10.1007/s11590-019-01387-z) and a follow-up [here](https://link.springer.com/article/10.1007/s11590-020-01592-1).
+The grant from the US Department of Energy supported significant advancements in this domain, culminating in two publications: <a href="https://link.springer.com/article/10.1007/s11590-019-01387-z">this paper</a> and a follow-up <a href="https://link.springer.com/article/10.1007/s11590-019-01387-z">follow-up paper</a>.
 Currently, this work is being extended collaboratively with my PhD student, focusing on deeper theoretical insights and broader applications.
 </details>

 ## Sustainability & Climate Change